Omlahid/NaNoWriMo-Discord-Bot/README.md

 This bot (Omlabot) is a small bot I've created.
 It uses the discord.js library, and is deployed through node.js.

 It is currently only in French, but I plan to translate it to English soon.
 It was built to support the Quebec city region NaNoWriMo group.

+##I-Know-What-I'm-Doing Documentation

-To make this bot work, you need to install discord.js (see their GitHub project).
+For this bot to work, you need to have node.js 6.0.0+ installed.
+This is to download [discord.js](https://github.com/hydrabolt/discord.js/), which is required to run this bot.

-You also need a auth.json file, and must start the project through node.js.

-Better instructions will follow shortly.
+Then, you need to open the auth.json file, and enter the e-mail and password of the account that will serve as your bot.
+You then simply need to run start.bat.

+##I-Have-No-Idea-What-I'm-Doing Documentation

+(to follow shortly)